Nvelop

 Buying Channels

-Buying channels are different ways to procure goods and services.
+Buying channels are the different ways to procure goods and services.
 Each channel is suited for different types of purchases.
-Understanding when to use each channel improves efficiency and compliance.
+Choosing the right channel improves both efficiency and compliance.

 Catalog Buying